EisenbergEffect/hello-web-components/README.md

 ### Adopted Style Sheeets

-Since `adoptedStyleSheets` is not yet implemented in all browsers (I'm looking at you Safari!), for any production components you make, you'll want to feature detect and fallback to style injection if needed.
+Since `adoptedStyleSheets` is not yet implemented in all browsers (I'm looking at you Safari!), for any production components you make, you'll want to feature detect and fallback to style element injection if needed.
 This is something that many Web Component libraries (e.g. FAST) handle for you automatically.

 * [Read more about adopted style sheets on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/adoptedStyleSheets)

 ### Parts

-You may have noticed that several elements in the component's shadow DOM have a `part` attribute.
+You may have noticed that several elements in the element's shadow DOM have a `part` attribute.
 This allows a web component developer to declare parts of the component that can be styled externally by consumers of the component.
 To try it out, create several `<name-tag>` elements on your page, each with a different `class`.
 Then create CSS that targets parts based on a class selector and adjusts the greeting styles.
 Here's what that might look like:

 ```css
 .large-greeting::part(greeting) {